neuroforest/neuro/neuro/tools/terminal/README.md

-NeuroTerminal is a custom terminal module with tools and utils to use with unix terminal.
+NeuroTerminal is a Python package with tools and utils to use in unix-like terminal.

 ```
 Usage: neuro [OPTIONS] COMMAND [ARGS]...

-  NeuroForest command-line interface.
+  NeuroForest command line interface.

 Options:
   -v, --verbose  Enables verbose mode.